Same-sex marriage in the Isle of Man: Same-sex marriage

+Legislative action

 On 9 June 2015, Chief Minister Allan Bell announced his intention to repeal the law barring same-sex marriage on the island.
 On 21 July, Bell ruled out holding a referendum on the issue.
 On 2 October 2015, the Chief Minister announced a public consultation on the issue to take place between 15 October and 13 November, with a bill allowing same-sex couples to marry to be introduced to Tynwald in 2016, depending on the results of the consultation.
 In November 2015, Bell announced that the same-sex marriage bill would have its first reading in Tynwald in December 2015 and would be implemented in 2016.
 On 19 December, Bell said that the bill would be submitted to the House of Keys in January, with the intention of having the law take effect by summer 2016.
 The government response to the public consultation was published on 22 January, with the Council of Ministers recommending that the bill be promptly introduced to the House of Keys for consideration.

 The bill had its first reading in the House of Keys on 2 February 2016.
 On 9 February, the bill passed its second reading by a 18–4 vote.
 The measure passed the clauses stage on 1 March.
 Several amendments which would have allowed registrars to opt out of conducting same-sex marriages were rejected.
 One amendment the House did agree to was an amendment to allow opposite-sex couples to enter into civil partnerships.
 Consequently, the bill was renamed the Marriage and Civil Partnership (Amendment) Bill 2016.
 On 8 March, the bill was approved in its third reading in a 17–3 vote.